Time To Heal

 On the surface, this may seem like a bizarre and uncomfortable exercise because it can involve imagining myself finding pleasure and enjoyment with my abuser.
 The point, however, is not to imagine literal sex with him but to reprogram the context of the memories and associated feelings like I’m painting right over them with another, better color.
 A tangible set of images to show me what it is that I demand from myself along with my future partners to feel good, safe, and sexually free.

-I have written fictional erotic stories that feature a character that strongly resembles Coach which manifest as idealized re-imaginings of what might have played out if there had been
+I have written fictional erotic stories that feature a character that strongly resembles Coach which manifest as idealized re-imaginings of what might have played out if there had been any element of mutual interest, consent and pleasure between us.
+Others develop as kinky exaggerations where he has to fully submit to a devastatingly dominant female.
+Then there are the horrifically graphic scenes where he ends up some combination of raped, crudely castrated and left for dead by a ruthless demon queen.

 — So, when did the healing start? —

 It’s been happening all along.
 Right from the first word—Trauma.
 Healing may not be as obvious as the onset or fallout of a trauma but it doesn’t mean it’s not already happening.
 It starts the very moment hurt is inflicted and continues at varying degrees indefinitely.
-Just like that gaping wound produces plasma and starts to clot as soon as the blood comes in contact with air, you are somewhere on the road to recovery,
+Just like that gaping wound produces plasma and starts to clot as soon as the blood comes in contact with air, you are somewhere on the road to recovery, however obscured it may seem, the very instant the initial blow is delivered.

 There is no sugar-coating it.
 To come back to the grisly physical metaphor we started with: abuse leaves chronic pain and repetitive strain injuries that can’t be fully reversed, only rehabilitated and maintained.
 No amount of reconstructive surgery can reverse the damage and erase the scars.
-And it takes a heck of a lot of gumption and diligence (after every time you come crashing down again) to make any of the
+And it takes a heck of a lot of gumption and diligence (after every time you come crashing down again) to make any of the work work for you.

 But just like maintaining a healthy diet and exercising often, or doing your physio exercises following a sports injury or an accident that significantly alters the way you live in your body, it takes a certain level of tenacity and discipline to realize and maintain a practice of loving yourself in a healthy, sustainable way.